13 Million Meals

 Our Recipient Partners

-Just some of the 300 community organisations that receive City Harvest food deliveries:
+Some of the 300 community organisations receiving City Harvest food deliveries:

 Acton Homeless Concern is a local centre where those who are homeless can find food, clothing, friendship, and advocacy.
 More than 250 vulnerable people are served meals each day using City Harvest's nutritious ingredients.

 Bubble & Squeak is a brand new kids ran social enterprise based in East Acton, London.